Independent & Family Owned

 Whipworms

 Whipworm infections occur in dogs who swallow contaminated soil.
 Symptoms are weight loss and intermittent, often bloody, diarrhea.
 Whipworm eggs are remarkably hardy and can remain alive in the ground for years.
-Therefore it is doubly important to keep dogs which have been diagnosed with whipworms on an appropriate monthly heartworm/intestinal parasite preventative, so that they don’t continually become re-infected from eggs they have deposited in their own yards.
+Therefore it is doubly important to keep dogs that have been diagnosed with whipworms on an appropriate monthly heartworm/intestinal parasite preventative, so that they don’t continually become re-infected from eggs they have deposited in their yards.
 Whipworms cannot be seen in the stool, and are not transmissible to people.

 Coccidia